 12.3.2.7 sec:objectTypeID

 The sec:objectTypelID enumeration type is used for the objectTypelID element of the MONodeCmdArgs element of the cmdArgs element of the MEF Client Command cmdDescription element (see clause 8.3.9.9) to indicate the type of an MO Node.
-The cmdDescription is an attribute of the <mefClientCmd> resource type specified in oneM2M TS-0032 [ITU-T Y.oneM2M.MAF.MEF]).
+The cmdDescription is an attribute of the <mefClientCmd> resource type specified in oneM2M TS-0032 [ITU-T Y.4500.32]).